Bastardkb/bastardkb.github.io/bg_charybdis/04screw_inserts.md

 Follow the same procedure as previously, except:

--   with the soldering iron, push the insert all the way in-
+-   with the soldering iron, push the insert all the way in
--   **be careful not to push the insert too far!**-   this time, you don't need to flip the case.
+-   **be careful not to push the insert too far!**
+-   this time, you don't need to flip the case.

 ![](../assets/pics/guides/charybdis/8.jpg)